 Explore the Pantanal

-If you enjoy the wildlife and is one of the reasons why you went out of your way to apply for a Brazil eVisa, then the Pantanal is a must see.
+If you enjoy wildlife, then Pantanal is a must see.
 This is a wetland found in Mato Grosso do Sul, considered as the largest in the world, it holds a diverse group of wildlife.
 In fact, it has been recorded to be even more biodiverse than the Amazon.

 You can wade through its water via a boat and meet some of the animals living in the area while doing so.
 Animals such as the Jaguar, Capuchin Monkey, Tegu Lizard, Caiman, and Parakeet are just some of the animals that might pop up during your tour.
 Other activities include horseback riding, hiking, and fishing.